-(i) to maintain such separate funds as may be established from time to time by the Board of Directors subject to any required approval of the Superintendent of Financial Institutions; and
+(i) to maintain such separate funds as may be established from time to time by the Board subject to any required approval of the Superintendent of Financial Institutions; and

 (j) such other business powers and activities as permitted under the Insurance Companies Act.

 The forms of policy of insurance, including the rates of benefit and indemnity and the amount of insurance that may be issued as set out therein, as approved by the Board of Directors from time to time, with the appropriate certification of the actuary, shall be deemed to constitute part of this bylaw.
 The terms of this bylaw are considered to be and shall be automatically incorporated into all policies issued by the Society.

 Section 6 — MEMBERSHIP

-In accordance with the Letters Patent of the Society, the Board of Directors may designate a Christian Church to be a Member Church provided that, in the opinion of the Board of Directors, such Christian Church (i) shares beliefs that are common to the Lutheran Churches in Canada or (ii) shares full communion or other affinity relationship with an existing Member Church.
+In accordance with the Letters Patent of the Society, the Board of Directors may designate as a Member Church, any Christian church that either: (i) shares beliefs that are common to the Lutheran Churches in Canada; or (ii) shares full communion or other affinity relationship with an existing Member Church.
 For the purpose of this bylaw and for the avoidance of doubt, the Board shall hold the power to decide in its absolute discretion whether or not a church constitutes a Member Church.

 Section 7 — LOCAL ORGANIZATIONS

-The Society may organize, or otherwise structure, member-based units created and maintained to provide members with the opportunity to participate in Society activities, fraternal benefits and programs, as determined from time to time by the Society.
+The Society may organize, or otherwise structure, in its sole discretion, Member-based units created and maintained to provide Members with the opportunity to participate in Society activities, fraternal benefits and programs, as determined from time to time by the Society.

-Member based units shall assist members and others in their communities through benevolent action, and provide fellowship opportunities.
-They may be established in any locality where there is an appropriate number of adult benefit members, as determined from time to time by the Society.

-Member-based units shall meet and conduct activities in a manner prescribed by the Society.
+Member-based units shall assist Members and others in their communities through benevolent action and provide fellowship opportunities.
+They may be established in any locality where there is an appropriate number of Members, as determined from time to time by the Society.
+At any meeting of Member-based units, Members and others shall conduct activities in a manner prescribed by the Society.

 Section 8 — BOARD OF DIRECTORS

-The Board of Directors shall perform such duties as are prescribed by law and the bylaws of the Society and transact such other pertinent business as may come before it.
-A majority of the Directors then in office shall constitute a quorum for the transaction of all business.
+The Board shall perform such duties as are prescribed by law and the bylaws of the Society and transact such other pertinent business as may come before it.
+In all matters, the Board shall owe a fiduciary duty to protect the financial and other interests of the Society.

-The Board of Directors, representing the Membership, shall, at least once each calendar year, convene a Legislative Meeting (the “Annual Legislative Meeting”).
-The Annual Legislative Meeting shall be held on such day in each year and at such time and at any place within Canada in each case as the Board may determine; and shall be governed by the rules and procedures established by the Society in respect of Annual Legislative Meetings and the Board generally.
+The Board shall, at least once each calendar year, convene a Legislative Meeting (the “Annual Legislative Meeting”).
+The Annual Legislative Meeting shall be held on such day and at such time and at any place within Canada in each case as the Board may determine; and shall be governed by the rules and procedures established by the Society in respect of Annual Legislative Meetings and the Board generally.